julianperrott/Blog/blog/content/post/Unmanaged Oracle Client on Docker For Windows 2016 With IIS and a DotNet 4.5 Application.md

 ### 2. Create your Dockerfile

-If you stray from the happy path listed below then you will need to refer to the list of exceptions further down to work out what has gone wrong.
+If you stray from the steps listed below and it you get a runtime exception, then you will need to refer to the list of exceptions further down to work out what has gone wrong.

 Note: Make sure the bitness 32 or 64 is consistent for your application, OracleDataAccess.DLL ,ODAC & C++ 2010 Redistributable !

-- Download ODAC (the xcopy version)  (32-bit Oracle Data Access Components (ODAC) and NuGet Downloads) or (64-bit Oracle Data Access Components (ODAC) Downloads)
+- Download the correct ODAC (xcopy version) for your application.
+Either ("32-bit Oracle Data Access Components (ODAC) and NuGet Downloads") or ("64-bit Oracle Data Access Components (ODAC) Downloads")
-- Compile your application with a reference to the unmanaged OracleDataAccess.DLL  (Use v11 if the ODAC is v11). ( found in odp.net4\odp.net\bin\4\Oracle.DataAccess.dll)
+- Compile your application with a reference to the unmanaged OracleDataAccess.DLL  (Use v11 if the ODAC is v11).
+(It in doubt use the one found in the ODAC Xcopy, located in odp.net4\odp.net\bin\4\Oracle.DataAccess.dll)

+In your Dockerfile:

+- Copy your ODAC xcopy and application into the container.
-- Install ODAC Xcopy version of ODP.NET4
+- Install the ODAC xcopy version of ODP.NET4
 - If using ODAC V12 then install Microsoft Visual C++ 2010 Redistributable Package
 - If using ODAC V12 then set Path to point at oracle client path.
 - Enable 32 bit on the app pool if you are using a web app which is 32 bit.
+- Install your application.

 <br/>
 #### Dockerfile Examples ####

-The dockerfile is located in the web site folder as is the oracle odac xcopy extracted files.
+In my exampls the dockerfile is located in the web application folder as are the oracle odac xcopy extracted files.

 ![alt text](/post/img/Odac_Oracle_Folder.png "Oracle install folder structure")